 5.4.
 You must keep your security token safe and secure and advise us immediately on 131 728 if it is lost, stolen or misused.
 We will deactivate your security token and arrange for a replacement one to be sent to you.
 A security token replacement fee will apply.
 Refer to our ‘Schedule of Fees and Charges’ brochure for details.

-6.2 Notwithstanding our recommendation if you without our knowledge give your access code to a person and authorise that person to operate Customs Bank Internet and Mobile Banking using your access code then that person is your Authorised Person.
+6.2 Notwithstanding our recommendation if you without our knowledge give your Internet Banking Password to a person and authorise that person to operate Customs Bank Internet and Mobile Banking using your Internet Banking Password then that person is your Authorised Person.

-6.3 If you give your access code to your Authorised Person, you will be liable for all transactions carried out by your Authorised Person using Customs Bank Internet and Mobile Banking (see clause 10.2).
+6.3 If you give your Internet Banking Password to your Authorised Person, you will be liable for all transactions carried out by your Authorised Person using Customs Bank Internet and Mobile Banking (see clause 10.2).